jamnjon/boatsurfing/README.md

 ## Minimum Viable Product

-FresherNote is a web application inspired by Evernote that will be build using Ruby on Rails and React.js.
+BoatSurfing is a web application inspired by CouchSurfing that will be build using Ruby on Rails and React.js.
 By the end of Week 9, this app will, at a minimum, satisfy the following criteria:

 - [ ] New account creation, login, and guest/demo login
 - [ ] Smooth, bug-free navigation
 - [ ] Adequate seed data to demonstrate the site's features
-- [ ] The minimally necessary features for an Evernote-inspired site: note creation and saving, note editing, and notes organized into notebooks
+- [ ] The minimally necessary features for an Couchsurfing-inspired site: find a host to allow you to wakeboard/waterski/...behind their boat or be a host and allow someone to come out with you on your boat (after all, you can't drive yourself).
 - [ ] Hosting on Heroku
 - [ ] CSS styling that is satisfactorily visually appealing
 - [ ] A production README, replacing this README (**NB**: check out the [sample production README](https://github.com/appacademy/sample-project-proposal/blob/master/docs/production_readme.md) -- you'll write this later)

 ## Product Goals and Priorities

-FresherNote will allow users to do the following:
+BoatSurfing will allow users to do the following:

 <!-- This is a Markdown checklist.
 Use it to keep track of your
 progress.
 Put an x between the brackets for a checkmark: [x] -->

 - [ ] Create an account (MVP)
 - [ ] Log in / Log out, including as a Guest/Demo User (MVP)
-- [ ] Create, read, edit, and delete notes (MVP)
+- [ ] Search a lake for potential hosts (MVP)
-- [ ] Organize notes within Notebooks (MVP)
+- [ ] Search a lake for potential guests (MVP)
+- [ ] Rate a host/guest (expected feature, but not MVP)
-- [ ] Tag notes with multiple tags (expected feature, but not MVP)
+- [ ] Sort potential hosts/guests by specific water sport and/or by rating (expected feature, but not MVP)
-- [ ] Apply complex styling to notes while editing (expected feature, but not MVP)
+- [ ] Favorite previous hosts or guests so that they will come up first in future searches (expected feature, but not MVP)

 ## Design Docs
 * [View Wireframes][views]